 People camp out with poor preparations.
 It’s very easy for most modern people to find themselves completely out of their element and unprepared.

 Paradoxical undressing is a factor when bodies are found.
 That’s happens when people die from hypothermia.
 It’s known as terminal burrowing, or hide-and-die-syndrome.
 Researchers described it as “obviously an autonomous process of the brain stem, which is triggered in the final state of hypothermia and produces a primitive and burrowing-like behavior of protection, as seen in hibernating animals.”

-Hidden crevasses, sinkholes and other terrain features could definitely come into play.
+Hidden crevasses, sinkholes, old wells, shafts and other terrain features could definitely come into play.
 Who can forget the intense, based-on-real-life story of “127 Hours.:

 “Liberation” from “127 Hours.”
 Fitting music for today’s topic.
 I hummed this in Teutoburg as dark humor.